tensorflow/tfx/docs/guide/examplegen.md

 ### Range Config

+!!!
+Note
-Note: this feature is only available after TFX 0.24.0.
+    This feature is only available after TFX 0.24.0.

 TFX supports retrieval and processing of a specific span in file-based ExampleGen using range config, an abstract config used to describe ranges for